 We’ve all been tempted by the simplicity of it: a 12-week marathon plan bought online or copied faithfully from the pages of some recreational “running” magazine.
-You choose your plan,
+You choose your plan, choose your marathon date, circle the Monday 12 weeks before your race and put your feet up and wait for the magic start date to arrive.

 The myth that marathons can be prepared for in this way, with a canned program from little or no consistent running volume sells magazines and draws website hits but is only suitable for the “one and done-ers” who will happily run slowly until 20 miles, hobble to the finish and tick an item off the bucket list.